cloudant-labs/clouseau/docs/book/book.typ

   functionality.

-To achieve the goal of potentially replacing the existing `jInterface`, the project includes a split of the foundation layer into two parts: `core` and `otp`.
+To achieve the goal of potentially replacing the existing jInterface, the project includes a split of the foundation layer into two parts: `core` and `otp`.
 This allows us to separate the core functionality of the application from the specific implementation details related to the communication